Exact Bayesian inference in spatio-temporal Cox processes driven by multivariate Gaussian processes: Model specification

 \section{Model specification}

-In this section we present the complete probabilistic model for spatio-temporal point processes with Gaussian process driven intensities.
+In this section we present the complete probabilistic model for spatiotemporal point processes with Gaussian process driven intensities.
 We break the presentation in parts considering the different levels and generalisations of the model.